haoge0811/CSM/README.md

 3. modelfiles -- spice model libraries, we use PTM in our case
 4. simulation -- the tool that perform circuit simulation using CSM models (LUT and NN) created

+Some additional files:
+Wrapper -- provided example wrapper (or shell) to operate the tool from top level

 Explanation and usage:
 1. characterisation